Jose Alvarez (Filipino politician)

 Jose Chaves Alvarez (born June 29, 1944), known by initials JCA, is a Filipino businessman and politician from the province of Palawan, Philippines who is serving as the representative of Palawan's 2nd congressional district since 2022.
 He previously served as the Governor of the province from 2013 to 2022.

 Early life and education

-Jose Alvarez was born on June 29, 1944 in Kidapawan, Province of Cotabato, to his parents Engr.
-Tomas Alvarez and Mrs. Lilia Alvarez.
+Jose Alvarez was born on June 29, 1944 in Kidapawan to Engr.
+Tomas Alvarez and Lilia Alvarez.
 At the age of six, he started his education at the Jesuit-run Ateneo de Davao University.
 He then pursued his secondary education at San Nicholas College, now St. Paul University Surigao, and finished the same in 1960.

 When he was 16 years old, Alvarez took Chemical Engineering at Cebu Institute of Technology – University.
 But due to financial constraints, he was forced to transfer to Xavier University and enroll in Liberal Arts.
 Because he wanted to help his family and avoid becoming a burden to his parents, the young Jose financed his university education by working as a collector in an insurance agency.
 Through his own perseverance and skills, he was able to graduate from college in 1964.